grossmanm/signal-desktop-api-tcp-capture/README.md

 Note that there are other options that are more suitable for programmatic usage of Signal (e.g., https://github.com/AsamK/signal-cli).
 This repository was built primarily to experiment with PyAutoGui and other tools to programmatically control systems originally designed for human interaction.

+Malcolm:
+I have included bash code that captures tcp traffic from signal while the messages are being sent

 ## Requirements

 An installed Signal Desktop app, running an Ubuntu 20.04+ system (this code is specific to that OS).